-Board of Trustees of State Institutions of Higher Learning, State of Mississippi
+Board of Trustees of State Institutions

+of Higher Learning, State of Mississippi

 Mississippi Valley State University is one of eight universities operating under the control of the Board of Trustees of State Institutions of Higher Learning of the State of Mississippi.
 The Board, established by the State Constitution, consists of 12 members, serving terms of varying lengths, four of whom are appointed by each incoming governor.
 Each Board normally includes appointees of three successive gubernatorial administrations.
-All final authority for the operation of the institutions over the administration, the policies, or the financial affairs of the institutions.
+All final authority for the operation of the institutions under its control lies within the Board.
+No outside body exercises any jurisdiction over the administration, the policies, or the financial affairs of the institutions.
 All legislative appropriations for operating expenses are made directly to the Board, which in turn allocates funds to the eight institutions under its jurisdiction.